KNAT-TV

-KNAT-TV (channel 23) is a religious television station in Albuquerque, New Mexico, United States, owned and operated by the Trinity Broadcasting Network (TBN).
+KNAT-TV (channel 23) is a religious television station in Albuquerque, New Mexico, United States, owned by the Trinity Broadcasting Network (TBN).
 The station's transmitter is located on Sandia Crest.

 KNAT-TV formerly operated from a studio located on Coors Boulevard in northwestern Albuquerque.
 That facility was one of several closed by TBN in 2019 following the Federal Communications Commission (FCC)'s abolition of the "Main Studio Rule", which required full-service television stations like KNAT-TV to maintain facilities in or near their communities of license.

 History

 KMXN-TV

 Channel 23 began broadcasting as KMXN-TV on August 10, 1975.
 It was owned by Spanish Television of New Mexico, headed by state senator Odis Echols, and affiliated with the Spanish International Network, broadcasting from a transmitter atop the Western Bank Building.

 Problems emerged with the station's management more than a year after it began operations.
 At the start of 1977, Herbert Taylor, a former officer of Spanish Television of New Mexico, sued Echols, fellow state senator C. B. Trujillo of Taos, and John Aragon, stockholder and president of New Mexico Highlands University, alleging that the three were using KMXN-TV to provide advertising kickbacks and for other political purposes.
 The First National Bank sued the station in December 1977, claiming it had defaulted on a $67,500 loan made in March 1976; by that time, Echols had stepped down.

 Channel 23 also began to branch out beyond Spanish-language shows.
 When ABC affiliate KOAT-TV (channel 7) decided not to air Monday Night Baseball, KMXN-TV stepped in to carry it instead; the station then added high school football games.